Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/README.md

 Ethan Haynes

 [Jacob Brewer](https://www.linkedin.com/in/jacob-brewer-6b72a1254/) an electrical engineering major at Tennessee Tech University, has an strong interest in power distribution and renewable energy.
-Jacob oversees the production of the case and the  post-processing sub-system.
+Jacob oversees the production of the case with Ethan and the post-processing sub-system.

 [Tucker Basham](www.linkedin.com/in/tucker-basham-b77896290) as a computer engineer at Tennessee Tech University, has a strong passion for embedded, control systems, and signal processing.
 Tucker oversees the signal generaton and storage capabilities of the fan diagnostic tool.